Michigan: Sports

 Twenty-time Grand Slam champion Serena Williams was born in Saginaw.
 The 2011 World Champion for Women's Artistic Gymnastics, Jordyn Wieber is from DeWitt.
 Wieber was also a member of the gold medal team at the London Olympics in 2012.

 Collegiate sports in Michigan are popular in addition to professional sports.
 The state's two largest athletic programs are the Michigan Wolverines and Michigan State Spartans.
 They compete in the NCAA Big Ten Conference for most sports.
 The Michigan High School Athletic Association features around 300,000 participants.

+Throughout the 20th century, Detroit made seven bids for the Summer Olympics, but failed to ever secure the right to host the Olympics.